InseeFr/Bauhaus/documentation/src/content/docs/guides/how-to/run-e2e-tests.md

 The script (`scripts/e2e-stack.sh`) chains the three steps the suite needs, and fails loudly on any of them:

-1. `docker compose -f $BACK_OFFICE_HOME/module-bauhaus-bo/compose.yaml up -d` —
+1. `docker compose -f docker-compose.yml -f e2e/compose.e2e.yaml up -d graphdb minio minio-init` —
-   GraphDB, minio and the Back-Office, the latter built from the neighbouring repository;
+   GraphDB, and minio seeded with a few test files (`containers/minio-seed/`);
+   the override `e2e/compose.e2e.yaml` runs the Back-Office without Keycloak;
 2. waits for GraphDB, then runs `e2e/playwright/db/init.sh` to load the test fixtures;
-3. waits for `GET /api/healthcheck` to answer 200.
+3. starts the Back-Office (`api`), built from the neighbouring repository, and waits for `GET /api/healthcheck` to answer 200.

-Steps 2 and 3 are in that order on purpose: the healthcheck answers 500 until `init.sh` has created the `bauhaus` and `publication` repositories, so a freshly composed stack is _not_ healthy before the fixtures are loaded.
+Steps 2 and 3 are in that order on purpose: the Back-Office start-up checks and the healthcheck fail until `init.sh` has created the `bauhaus` and `publication` repositories.

 :::caution
 `init.sh` is destructive: it deletes and recreates the `bauhaus` and